 The programme is delivered using a mix of classroom teaching with leading industry guest speakers, company visits, action learning, class interaction and participation and case study analysis.
 Contextualised learning is supported by a range of e-books and online materials accessed from the University’s library.

-To request a programme brochure or for more information on how to apply, please contact Peter Morgan on email@example.com or (01) 472 7101.
+To download a programme brochure, click here or contact Programme Co-ordinator Imelda Rey for more information, firstname.lastname@example.org or (01) 472 7101.